 Click on a question for the answer

 It gets counted as 'Not Defined' and is not placed in the 'No religion' category.
 This takes away from the 'No religion' numbers and therefore advantages the religion count.
-It was funny to write Jedi once, now it is a serious mistake to do so..
+While some may think it's funny, it is a serious mistake to do so.

 Did you hear something like the following?